I know how confusing this question can be.

 If you buy the largest package that price gets even lower than that.

 If we have to compare $1 and 20 grams of protein to the price of the majority of the high protein foods you are going to see the big price difference.

 So if you are on a really tight budget and you can’t spare a lot of money each month for food buying protein powder in bulk could be a good decision.

 That’s especially true if you have to eat a ton of calories and protein every day.

-3. Extremely easy to take and digest
+Reason 3: Protein powder is extremely easy to take and digest